Whatsapp Icon

 Risk Groups

-Rather than stages, medulloblastoma is typically classified into risk groups based on certain factors including the extent of the spread of the cancer, whether it was completely removed through surgery, patient's age, and the presence of certain genetic abnormalities.
+Rather than stages, medulloblastoma is typically classified into risk groups based on certain factors including the extent of the spread of the cancer, whether it was completely removed through surgery, the patient's age, and the presence of certain genetic abnormalities.
 These groups help in tailoring treatment plans according to the severity and specifics of each case.

 • Average risk group: This group includes patients older than three years whose tumor has been almost entirely removed through surgery, with no more than 1.5 cm2 of tumor remaining.
 There is no evidence that the cancer has spread to other parts of the brain or spinal cord.